 Foundation and Philosophy of Behavior Analysis

-Applied behavior analysis (ABA) is a set of skills used in the assessment and treatment of individuals with a variety of behavioral problems and developmental delays, including autism spectrum disorders.
-In this 50-hour course, students explore the philosophy and theory of behaviorism and how these undergird applied behavior analysis.
-Students apply the theory and philosophy of behaviorism to the application of behavioral principles in the context of applied behavior analysis to impact social change.This course covers tasks from the Board Certified Behavior Analyst® (BCBA®) Task List (5th ed.) and includes knowledge and skills foundational for the BCBA examination.
+Applied Behavior Analysis (ABA) is a set of skills used in the assessment and treatment of individuals with a variety of behavioral problems and developmental delays, including autism spectrum disorders.
+In this course, students explore the philosophy and theory of behaviorism and how these undergird applied behavior analysis.
+Students apply the theory and philosophy of behaviorism to the application of behavioral principles and concepts in the context of applied behavior analysis to impact social change.This course covers tasks from the Board Certified Behavior Analyst® (BCBA®) Task List (5th ed.) and includes knowledge and skills foundational for the BCBA examination.
 The course is part of a Verified Course Sequence (VCS) verified by the Association for Behavior Analysis International as meeting specific coursework requirements, content hours, and faculty standards and meets coursework eligibility criteria for BCBA Eligibility Pathway 2 coursework requirements as part of the application for Behavior Analyst Certification Board, Inc.® (BACB®) examinations.
 (Prerequisite(s): Admission into the Walden University MS in Psychology, Applied Behavior Analysis Specialization.)

 Applied Psychology Research Methods

 In this research course, students are provided with core knowledge and skills for collecting, analyzing, and interpreting quantitative data at the graduate level.
 Students are provided practical skills in conducting applied research activities including methodological approaches, data collection, and management.
 They also explore basic exploratory, descriptive, and inferential analyses and apply statistical techniques to analyze data.

 Concepts and Principles of Behavioral Analysis